The Clear Point of Difference in Mobile Marketing

 Understanding the Clear Point of Difference in Mobile Marketing

-The clear point of difference in mobile marketing is that it allows companies to send out their promotional messages regardless of where the customers are and what they do.
+The main point of difference is that it allows companies to send out their promotional messages regardless of where the customers are and what they do.
 It reaches a target audience through text messages, push notifications, and similar elements.

 Some people falsely believe that mobile marketing involves all digital marketing channels on mobile devices.
 But, this brings forth two issues.
 First, certain mobile marketing channels are inapplicable to desktop devices such as mobile app marketing, text marketing, or mobile wallet marketing.
 Second, even if there are channels applicable to both, their effectiveness and outcomes are vastly different.